Encoding

 index EUC-KR index-euc-kr.txt index EUC-KR visualization index EUC-KR BMP coverage This matches the KS X 1001 standard and the Unified Hangul Code, more commonly known together as Windows Codepage 949.
 It covers the Hangul Syllables block of Unicode in its entirety.
 The Hangul block whose top left corner in the visualization is at pointer 9026 is in the Unicode order.
 Taken separately, the rest of the Hangul syllables in this index are in the Unicode order, too.

 index gb18030 ranges index-gb18030-ranges.txt This index works different from all others.
 Listing all code points would result in over a million items whereas they can be represented neatly in 207 ranges combined with trivial limit checks.
-It therefore only superficially matches the GB18030-2005 standard for code points encoded as four bytes.
-See also index gb18030 ranges code point and index gb18030 ranges pointer below.
+It therefore only superficially matches the GB18030-2000 standard for code points encoded as four bytes.
+The change for the GB18030-2005 revision is handled inline by the index gb18030 ranges code point and index gb18030 ranges pointer algorithms below that accompany this index.
+And the changes for the GB18030-2022 revision are handled differently again to not further increase the number of byte sequences mapping to Private Use code points.
+The relevant Private Use code points are mapped in the gb18030 encoder directly through a side table to preserve compatibility with how they were mapped before.

 index jis0208 index-jis0208.txt index jis0208 visualization, Shift_JIS visualization index jis0208 BMP coverage This is the JIS X 0208 standard including formerly proprietary extensions from IBM and NEC.